 "Regardless, we probably could have handled that better," Jresh calmly said.

-“It was, what, a day after we first met?”
+"It was, what, a day after we first met?"
 Lorrik asked.
-“All things considered, I think things went rather well.
-What's a few bruises between friends?”
+"All things considered, I think things went rather well.
+What's a few bruises between Sith?"

 The Pureblood offered a soft nod of his head.
 Setting his eating utensil beside his plate, Jresh reached out to grab the wrapped gift, only for his partner to snatch it away.

-“Whoa, not now,” Lorrik playfully chastised.
-“I reserved us dinner at that restaurant.
-You know, the one by the southeast munitions repository.”
+"Whoa, not now," Lorrik playfully chastised.
+"I reserved us dinner at that restaurant.
+You know, the one by the southeast munitions depot."

 "I thought you'd want to cook for our special day," Jresh admitted.

-“I already did, didn’t I?”
+"I already did, didn't I?"
 Lorrik warmly offered.
-“Besides, I booked us for three in case Syrosk wants to join us.”
+"Besides, I booked us for three in case Syrosk wanted to join."

-“I figured he might be more inclined to accept if I spring it on him,” Lorrik confessed.
+"I figured he might be more inclined to accept if I spring it on him," Lorrik admitted.

 "Have you noticed you've a habit of manipulating our former master?"
 Jresh plainly asked.

-A smile crept along Lorrik’s lips.
+A smile crept along Lorrik's lips.
 Taking a seat beside his partner, the Human offered the Pureblood a quick peck on the cheek.
-Together, the pair ate their breakfast, side by side, half-naked.
+Side by side, the pair continued to eat their breakfast together.
 Turning in his seat, the Human began rooting around the nearby cushions before returning with a small remote in his hand.
 With the quick press of a button, the videoscreen situated on the opposite wall lit up.

 Soon, the image of two impeccably dressed newspeople seated behind a desk graced the screen.

-“…however the most up to date reports detail a surging increase in production in domestic sectors.
-Recently nationalized companies have shown a marked increase since the war’s end, including textiles manufacturer…”
+"…however the most up to date reports detail a surging increase in certain sectors of domestic production.
+Recently nationalized companies have shown a marked increase since the war's end, including textiles manufacturer…"